essenius/Matrix/README.md

 - `pow2`: multiply elements by themselves
 - `swapRows`, `swapColumns`: swap two rows or columns
 - `setRow`, `setColumn`: set all elements of a row or column to a value, or set the row/column to a 1 dimensional array.
-- `transposed`: swap rows and columns
+- `transposed`: return a new array where rows are columns

 ## Matrix